-Powerful Earthquake Roils Central Mexico, Leaving At Least 50 People Dead
+Powerful Earthquake Roils Central Mexico, Leaving Dozens Of People Dead

 Thirty-two years to the day after an earthquake killed thousands of people in Mexico, a powerful quake rattled the country's central region Tuesday.
 Buildings shivered in Mexico City, shattering facades and sending clouds of dust skyward.